OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 - Onboarding to the computers for everyone

 ### Levels
-* Success points inbetween lectures
+* The Trainings should create success points inbetween lectures
-- This is too fast
+- This is going too slow for me:
+    * Try the advanced and bonus trainings (even from past chapters)
-- This is too slow
+- This keeps me busy every minnute:
+    * Stick to the common trainings.
+You will be able to follow all chapters then.

 ## Certificate